ostdotcom/website-docupony/platform/sdk/docs/getting-started.md

 sidebar_label: Getting Started
 ---

 Robust RESTful APIs and SDKs to integrate your Brand Token into your applications with ease while observing the highest security standards and without encumbering the user experience.
-No in-house blockchain expertise required!
+No in-house blockchain expertise required.

-**Server-Side APIs and SDKs** provide various endpoints/methods that can be used to design and manage Brand Token Economies. **Mobile Wallet SDKs** enable end-users to interact with Brand Tokens within your existing (mass-market) mobile apps.
+**Server-Side APIs and SDKs** provide various endpoints/methods that can be used to design and manage Brand Token Economies. **Mobile Wallet SDKs** enable end-users to interact with Brand Tokens within existing mobile apps.

 ![platform-overview](/platform/docs/assets/Platform-Integrations.jpg)

 ![platform-overview](/platform/docs/assets/ost-wallet-recovery.jpg)

 Server Side SDKs are available in
 * [PHP](/platform/docs/sdk/server-side-sdks/php/)